mostalive/masspairing/README.md

 masspairing
 ===========
-Exercise introduction and room layout for mass pairing exercise at /dev/summer conference.
+Exercise introduction and room layout for experimentel mass pairing exercise at /dev/summer conference.

 We organise a Mass Pair Programming Session at /dev/summer , because we